pkg vs Bun vs Deno

 bun build --compile --bytecode --minify … | ❌ Expected ";" but found ")" — parser regression on the already-minified ESM | — | — |

-- Nothing in the matrix "just works."
-Every tool needs a hint about
+- No tool "just works."
+Every one needs a hint about

-yoga.wasm— the symptoms just differ. pkg silently succeeds with a broken binary if you forgetpkg.assets; Bun silently succeeds but renames the asset unless you pass--asset-naming; Deno auto-hooversnode_modules(which is convenient but ballooned the binary to 184 MB). - Bun produced the smallest working binary (108 MB) and fastest cold start (797 ms) — at the cost of running claude-code on JavaScriptCore, not the V8 it was tested against.
+yoga.wasm— the symptoms differ. pkg silently succeeds with a broken binary if you forgetpkg.assets; Bun silently succeeds but renames the asset unless you pass--asset-naming; Deno auto-includesnode_modules, which inflated the binary to 183 MB. - Bun produced the smallest working binary (108 MB) and the fastest cold start (510 ms) — at the cost of running on JavaScriptCore instead of V8.

 --bytecodenearly doubled the binary (190 MB) without improving startup for this async-heavy CLI.
-The docs warn that bytecode output can be ~8× larger per module and skips async/generator/eval, which matches what we saw. - pkg Standard mode is the wrong choice for ESM-first apps with top-level await.
+The Bun docs warn bytecode output can be ~8× larger per module and skips async/generator/eval, matching what we saw. - pkg Standard is the wrong choice for ESM-first apps with top-level await.
 Use

 Hello-world baseline for reference